NickLitwinow/XLSXAssembler_Public/README.md

 3. Click `Merge Files` to name the output file and choose it's destination.
 The ETL process will start afterwards.

-4. To view the Airflow Dag process, open `http://localhost:8080/home` with login: `airflow` and password: `airflow`.
+4. To view the Airflow Dag process:
+- Open `http://localhost:8080/home` in your browser
+- Enter Login: `airflow` and Password: `airflow`.

-5. To view the Radis database:
+6. To view the Radis database:
 - Open `http://localhost:8001/`
 - Accept "EULA and Privacy Settings"
 - Click `I already have a database`